A Knotty Problem Solved

 "It seems like humans just lucked out and discovered some good knots," says Patil, "but it's kind of unclear how."

-He notes that inventing knots seems to be a uniquely human activity, and such complicated knots don't appear in nature.
+He notes that inventing knots seems to be a uniquely human activity and that such complicated knots don't appear in nature.

 "The question of how did people even come up with these knots kind of baffles me," says Patil.
 "I guess if you spend a long time at sea, maybe eventually you work out a good way of tying something to something else."